 The big Times Square.
 The thing I loved the most was the sense of belonging: so much going on, so many love stories around me, completely oblivious to my presence.
 Love was all around.
 It’s Valentine’s Day, I had finally arrived in NYC!
-After a long waited four-hour ride from Washington D.C.

-The best of the ride was the driver.
+The best of the 4h drive was the driver.
 Such a character, reminded me of the “Chef” from the South Park series – tall and strong, with warm deep vocals and an enthusiastic satirical speech: “My name is Bill.
 Just remember what you hate paying every month, and you’ll be like that – that’s my driver, Bill!”.
 His deep voice and comic tone were so warming!
 When arriving in NYC, he welcomed us his own way:

 “Welcome to the Big Apple, where everybody drives carefully, cab drivers look out for you, people curse in front of you…”, and he proceeded “Ladies, have a great women time today, and gentleman… whatever!”.
 He was hilarious, and the perfect host to the Big Apple.
 His joyful voice made me completely forget I had been stuck in Washington for the past two days due to the severe weather, delaying my trip to NYC and shortening it to just a couple of days.